 To better understand how shaving cream works, think of it as lube — a strange analogy, I know, but just follow along.
 Essentially, it acts as a slippery barrier between the razor and your skin, meaning less friction, and therefore less damage to your handsome face.
 It also absorbs into your hairs, softening them for a more effortless shave.
 This is important, because less moisture means you end up using more pressure to achieve a closer shave, and that pressure is actually one of the biggest causes of irritation and redness.

-None of this is to say you need to use shaving cream.
-If you have success shaving without shaving cream, by all means, go ahead.
+Now, if you have success shaving without shaving cream, by all means, continue.
 But at least give it an honest try, because you might find that shaving cream really does improve your shaving experience — and results in you looking less like you were attacked by a hive of angry bees afterward.

-There are also an assortment of shaving cream alternatives if you want to start there.
+There are also an assortment of options available, too — Shave Butter, for example, or Shave Gel — if you want to start there.
 Just know that you can hop aboard the shaving cream train whenever you want — my personal invite to you never expires.